ccclub ccclub

 Which leaderboard supports agents other than Claude Code?

-ccclub tracks Claude Code, Codex, OpenCode, Amp, and pi-agent on one board and shows each member's agent mix.
+ccclub tracks Claude Code, Codex, OpenCode, Amp, Grok, and Pi on one board and shows each member's agent mix.
 Most other leaderboards are Claude-focused.

 Is a token leaderboard a good measure of productivity?